- B12 in Supplements is Produced by Bacteria

 B12 Toothpaste in Older Adults

-A 2019 randomized, double-blind, placebo-controlled trial assessed the efficacy of vitamin B12-fortified toothpaste in a sample of 92 older adults (15).
-After 3 months, those receiving the treatment toothpaste (100 mcg B12/g toothpaste) experienced significantly greater B12 levels (368 vs. 295 pmol/L; p = 0.005) compared with the placebo group.
-Researchers concluded that B12-fortified toothpaste may be used to help prevent vitamin B12 depletion in older people.
+A 2019 randomized, double-blind, placebo-controlled trial assessed the efficacy of B12-fortified toothpaste in a sample of 92 older adults (Zant, 2019).
+After 3 months, those receiving the treatment toothpaste, containing 100 µg of B12/g of toothpaste, experienced significantly greater B12 levels compared with the placebo group (368 vs. 295 pmol/L; p = 0.005).
+Researchers concluded that B12-fortified toothpaste may be used to help prevent B12 depletion in older people.